chaimain/asgardpy/docs/source/overview.rst

 The main purpose of this pipeline is accomplished for -

-#. performing DL3 data from multiple gamma-ray astronomical instruments to a joint DL4 dataset.
+#.
+Reducing DL3 data from multiple gamma-ray astronomical instruments to a joint DL4 dataset.

 #. update the joint DL4 data with appropriate Gammapy Models object.